-There are positions for outstanding postdoctoral fellows.
+We have one postdoctoral research assocate position.
 Ideal candidates must have a Ph.D. in Computer Science, Computational Biology, Engineering or a related life sciences field with quantitative skills.
 Excellent computational (e.g. Algorithms, Machine Learning, Mathematics), programming (e.g. C/C++, Java or Python) and communication skills are required.
 Candidates with prior experience in biomolecular sequence analysis are highly desirable.

-The candidate is expected to take leadership of some the exciting research questions we are actively perusing in the domains of characterizing human genomes using current (and future!) sequencing technologies, understanding of cancer genomes and quantifying the disease evolution.
+The successful candidate is expected to take leadership of some the exciting research questions we are actively perusing in the domains of characterizing (meta)genomes using current (and future!) sequencing technologies.

 Please email your CV to "firstname.lastname@example.org" along with a brief description of your background and future interest.
 Use the subject "Postdoctoral Fellows in Computational Genomics -- Algorithm Development".

 1) Prospective students in my group must first get admitted to one of our graduate programs (Tri-I CBM or PBSB).
 You can apply through this link .
 Please ensure all your application materials are submitted by the December 1st deadline.
 Please elaborate your interest in working with me in your Statement of Purpose and in the Faculty & Research Interests part of your online application.

 4) While the admissions are done through a selective admission committee, you can also email your CV and other application materials to "email@example.com" along with a brief description of your background and future interest.
 Use the subject "Prospective Graduate Student in Computational Genomics".
 I will read and consider all your emails.
 Please only send one email.
 While I CANNOT respond to individual emails from calendar year 2018-19, I will note your email and follow your full application when submitted officially.